DepartureLabsIC/dl_event/README.md

 }
 ```

-Next, implement logic to determine type of incoming event
+Next, implement logic to determine the type of incoming event:

 ```rust
 #[update]